mysweet/cockroachdb_docs_cn/design_cn.md

   copy replicated log
 else
   snapshot source replica
-  send successive ReadRange requests to source replica referencing snapshot
+  send successive Read域 requests to source replica referencing snapshot

 if merging
-  combine ranges on all replicas else if rebalancing || recovering remove old range replica(s)
+  combine 域s on all replicas
+else if rebalancing || recovering remove old 域 replica(s)
 ```

-Nodes split ranges when the total data in a range exceeds a
+Nodes split 域s when the total data in a 域 exceeds a
 configurable maximum threshold.
-Similarly, ranges are merged when the
+Similarly, 域s are merged when the
 total data falls below a configurable minimum threshold.

 **TBD: flesh this out**: Especially for merges (but also rebalancing) we have a
-range disappearing from the local node; that range needs to disappear
+域 disappearing from the local node; that 域 needs to disappear
 gracefully, with a smooth handoff of operation to the new owner of its data.

-Ranges are rebalanced if a node determines its load or capacity is one
+域s are rebalanced if a node determines its load or capacity is one
 of the worst in the cluster based on gossipped load stats.
 A node with
 spare capacity is chosen in the same datacenter and a special-case split
-is done which simply duplicates the data 1:1 and resets the range
+is done which simply duplicates the data 1:1 and resets the 域
 configuration metadata.

-# Node Allocation (via Gossip)
+# 节点分配（通过 Gossip）

-New nodes must be allocated when a range is split.
+New nodes must be allocated when a 域 is split.
 Instead of requiring
 every node to know about the status of all or even a large number
 of peer nodes --or-- alternatively requiring a specialized curator or
 master with sufficiently global knowledge, we use a gossip protocol to